Your search did not match any results.

 We suggest you try the following to help find what you’re looking for:

 Spatial Studio is available as a Java application for trial, development and testing purposes at no cost under an Oracle Technology Network License Agreement.
-It may be used in conjunction with Oracle Database 18c Express Edition.
+It may be used in conjunction with any Oracle Database XE version 18c or higher.
 Spatial Studio Quick Start comes pre-deployed.
 You simply download, unzip, and run.
 See Get Started.

 No, All licensed users of Oracle Database EE under Premier or Extended Support, Oracle Database SE2, and Oracle Database Cloud Service (all editions) are licensed to use the features of Oracle Spatial and Graph (OSG).

 Specific to 19.2.1

 Spatial Studio updates are planned to be released quarterly.

 No. Spatial Studio is a self-service application that has been designed for the business user who does not have any GIS or Spatial knowledge.
 Spatial Studio is designed to enable business analysts and non-GIS developers to use the spatial features in Oracle Database and incorporate spatial analysis in applications and workflows.
 There is no coding required.